hailt1992/End-to-End-SQL-and-Power-BI-Tableau-project/Cafe Sales/README.md

 ---

-## 📊 Power BI – Data Visualization & Dashboard
+## 📊 Power BI and Tableau – Data Visualization & Dashboard

-An interactive Power BI dashboard was built to analyze sales performance and business trends.
+An interactive Power BI and Tableau dashboard was built to analyze sales performance and business trends.

 ### 📈 Key Features